higersky/motd-templater/README.md

 ## Template Syntax

 The template file utilized by MOTD Templater follows a braces-based format string syntax.
-This syntax allows you to include dynamic content and variable substitutions in your MOTD messages.
+This syntax allows you to include dynamic content in your MOTD messages.
 Let's take a closer look at the template syntax:

 1. Defining Custom Variables (Optional):